MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 You can create rules that make decisions that are related to purchase, account creation, and account login events.

 > [!IMPORTANT]
 > By default, a new rule appears at the bottom of the list on the **Rules** page.
-For information about how to reposition the rule, see the [Change the order of a rule](rules.md#change-the-order-of-a-rule) section.
+For information about how to reposition the rule, see [Change the order of a rule](rules.md#change-the-order-of-a-rule).

-Follow these steps to create a new rule.
+#### To create a new rule:

 1. On the [**Rules** page](rules.md#access-the-rules-page), select **New Rule**.
-1. Optional: Select **Rename**, and then add a name and description to help yourself and your team easily identify the rule.
+1. Select **Rename**, and then add a name and description.

-    Fraud Protection also prompts you to add a name and description when you publish your rule.

 1. Add a [condition](rules.md#conditions) to your rule.
+1. Add [clauses](rules.md#clauses) to express your business policies and fraud strategies.
-1. To create a new [clause](rules.md#clauses) from scratch, select **New clause** in the appropriate clause section, and then create your own fraud logic.
+    - To create a new clause from scratch, select **+ new clause** in the appropriate clause section.

-    –or–

-    To create a new clause by using a pre-existing template, follow these steps:

-    1. Select the arrow to the right of **New Clause**.

-        Fraud Protection shows a list of templates names.

-    1. To view the full list of available templates, and their titles, descriptions, and contents, select **See all**.
+    -	You can also begin with a pre-existing clause template by selecting the arrow to the right of **New Clause**.
+To display a full selection of templates and their contents, select **See all**.
-    1. Select a clause template to use as a starting point to create your own fraud logic in the clause.
-Then modify the values in the template to suit your business requirements.

 1. To [evaluate your rule](rules.md#evaluate-a-rule) and make sure that it works as you expect, select **Expand** in the lower right of the **Rules** page to open the rule evaluation pane.
 1. To publish your rule, select **Publish**.
 In the confirmation dialog box, change the name, description, and status, and then select **Publish**.